Configuration

 If attempting to use a personal access token (PAT), use the confluence_publish_token option instead.

-The password value used to authenticate with the Confluence instance.
-If using Confluence Cloud, it is recommended to use an API token for the configured username value (see API tokens):
+The API token value used to authenticate with the Confluence instance.
+Set this option to an API token for the configured username value (see API tokens):

 confluence_publish_token